zarrs/zarrs_book/src/arrays/array_read.md

 ```

 > [!WARNING]
-> Iterating over chunks in parallel like this can use a lot of memory if chunks are large.
+> Reading chunks in parallel (as above) can use a lot of memory if chunks are large.

 The `zarrs` crate internally uses a macro from the [`rayon_iter_concurrent_limit`](https://docs.rs/rayon_iter_concurrent_limit/latest/rayon_iter_concurrent_limit/) crate to limit chunk parallelism where reasonable.
 This macro is a simple wrapper over `.into_par_iter().chunks(...).<func>`.